October 20, 2019

 Here is a selection of our sheets and rugs made for this purpose:

-The Summer Sheet Quick Dry, the Quick Dry Cooler Sheet, the 3D Spacer Cooler Sheet, the Cooler Sheet Softshell.
-Also, the Cooler Fleece Rug that can be combined with the Cooler Fleece Horse Scarf.
-The Fleece Rug Heavy and Fleece Show Rug Heavy or the Towel Rug are also perfect for the job!
+The Towel Rug, the 3D Spacer Cooler Sheet, the Cooler Sheet Softshell.
+Also, the Cooler Fleece Rug that can be combined with the Cooler Fleece Horse Scarf are perfect for the job!

 Another interesting rug to use after work or at night: the Magnetic Rug Recuptex.
 Based on the Bekaert BEKINOX® technology, it stimulates blood circulation and oxygen flow.